tytydraco/yessleep/out/I_was_the_lone_survivor_of_the_MH17_flight.md

 In that perplexing moment, a flood of questions surged through my mind.
 Was it possible that I had traversed the veil of death, encountering a genuine divine entity?
 The answer eluded me, shrouded in the enigmatic haze of uncertainty.

 One thing, however, remained undeniably certain—I was the lone survivor of the ill-fated MH-17 flight, the flight that had been ruthlessly brought down by a Russian missile over the skies of Ukraine in 2014.

->The story is also available narrated on my YouTube channel.

-&#x200B;